christopherafbjur/sanity-plugin-icon-picker/README.md

 ### Providers

-You can define which icon providers you want to use by providing their provider id in the `providers` array.
+Define which icon providers you want to use by providing their provider id in the `providers` array.
 If not defined, the Icon Picker defaults to display all providers and icons.

 ```js
 {